 Entertainment & Leisure

-Major cities have vibrant nightlife, theaters, art galleries, and concerts.
+Major cities have a lively night life, theaters, art galleries, and concerts.

 3. What to Expect as an Expat